Duality between coalescence times and exit points in last-passage percolation models: Abstract

 \section{Abstract}

-In this paper we prove a duality relation between coalescence times and exit points in last-passage percolation models with exponential weights.
-As a consequence, we get lower bounds for coalescence times with scaling exponent $3/2$, and we relate its distribution with variational problems involving the Brownian motion process and the Airy$_2$ process.
+In this article we prove a duality relation between coalescence times and exit points in last-passage percolation models with exponential weights.
+As a consequence, we get lower bounds for coalescence times, with scaling exponent $3/2$, and we relate its distribution with variational problems involving the Brownian motion process and the Airy$_2$ process.
+The proof relies on the relation between Busemann functions and the Burke property for stationary versions of the last-passage percolation model with boundary.